 Urbana has owned mineral claims in Urban Township, Quebec for a number of years.
 Management monitors the exploration activity in the area on an ongoing basis and may carry out exploration work on its mineral claims if and when it is deemed suitable.
 Urbana holds 44 claims in the area totaling 1,154.4 hectares or 2,852.7 acres.
-Geophysical work has been conducted on previously unexplored portions of our claim group in 2017.
-Urbana has completed a winter drill program in March 2017 targeting several identified geological anomalies.
-A comprehensive report summarizing both the exploration work completed in the recent past and results to date is underway and will assist in determining next steps.
+Geophysical work and drilling have been conducted on previously unexplored portions of our claim group in 2017.
+Urbana completed a winter drill program in March 2017 targeting several identified geological anomalies.
+A report which summarizes both the exploration work completed in the recent past and results to date is underway and will assist in determining next steps.

-Urbana has incurred mining expenditures totaling \$1.1M of which \$17,246 has been recorded as a loss in computing "Net realized gain on sale and disposal of investments" in the Interim Financial Statements, in accordance with IFRS 6.
+Urbana has incurred mining expenditures totaling \$1.1M of which \$87,291 relates to 2018 and has been recorded as a loss in computing "net realized gain on sale and disposal of investments" in the Interim Financial Statements, in accordance with IFRS 6 "Exploration for and Evaluation of Mineral Resources".
 Management has elected to expense exploration and evaluation costs related to the mineral claims as the property holds no known proven reserves or resources.
 Although the property has several interesting gold occurrences, there has been no ore body tonnage proven up as yet.
 The property is therefore still highly speculative.
 If ore body type tonnage is proven up in the future, and the determination has been made to move into the development phase, then future expenditures on development will be capitalized and tested for impairment.
 The amount of money laid out on exploration has not been material for Urbana and is expected to continue to be immaterial for the near-term.